powerhousepro69/videoinfox/readme.md

   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
   - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
   - Create unlimited Playlists from: &nbsp; Recusive search results, Recursive directory listings and the Played List
-  - Playlist edit options: &nbsp; -Remove Line &nbsp; -Remove Dupes &nbsp; -Move Line &nbsp; -Clear Playlist
+  - Playlist edit options: &nbsp; Remove Line &nbsp; Remove Dupes &nbsp; Move Line &nbsp; Clear Playlist
-  - Playlist play options: &nbsp; -Play &nbsp; -Start Autoplay &nbsp; -Resume Autoplay
+  - Playlist play options: &nbsp; Play &nbsp; Start Autoplay &nbsp; Resume Autoplay
   - Directory To Playlist: &nbsp; Create a new playlist from a 1 level deep dir listing.
 Good for seasons of TV shows.
   - Playlist Queue to load unlimited playlists for autoplay with last played video marker.
   - Queue to Playlist: &nbsp; Save the Playlist Queue to a new Playlist.